ahl27/CompGenomicsBioc2022/README.md

-# Welcome!
+# Using the SynExtend-DECIPHER Pipeline for Genomic Analysis

 The `SynExtend` and `DECIPHER` packages for R incorporate a wealth of easy to use functions for comparative genomics analyses.
 This interactive tutorial series will introduce users to these packages by walking them through a complete workflow of identifying co-evolving genes from a dataset of genome sequences.
 This webpage was created for presentation at [Bioconductor 2022](https://bioc2022.bioconductor.org/), but the content will be freely available forever.

 I've summarized on this page all the skills you can expect to learn by working through the tutorials on this site.
 See the [Overview](https://www.ahl27.com/CompGenomicsBioc2022/articles/CompGenomicsBioc2022.html) page for more information, along with code examples you can run for yourself!

-(Note: I'm still working on the tutorials, but they will be posted by mid-June!
-Code is not guaranteed to work until the tutorials are finished--check the [Changelog](https://www.ahl27.com/CompGenomicsBioc2022/news/index.html) for the latest updates).
+(Note: I'm still working on the tutorials.
+Code is currently operational, but many of them are toy examples with random datasets.
+The final version will incorporate a consistent dataset for the entire workshop, as well as meaningful conclusions.
+Check the [Changelog](https://www.ahl27.com/CompGenomicsBioc2022/news/index.html) for the latest updates).

 ----------------------------------